 Plastic detox: deplastify your life

-We came up with a quick and short way of getting our messages out there.
-Let this plastic detox post be the first of its kind!
+We were thinking of different post ideas and came up with the quick and short way of getting the message out there.
+Let this plastic detox be the first!

 Plastic-Free July is here to make the (useless?) plastic go away!